ianthehenry/pat/README.md

   {:a a :a 10} ...)
 ```

 All but the final instance of a key is erased at Janet parse time, so `pat` cannot even warn you if you make this mistake.
+If you want to match multiple patterns against the same key, use an `(and)` pattern.

 # Operator patterns